Billions. That’s the amount of dollars spent per year by brands on elaborate efforts to establish and maintain a social media presence.

-You don’t have to recruit new followers through flashy content; in fact, such tactics might backfire by attracting people who are not strongly attached to the brand.
-Companies pursuing this option should favor organic growth, letting customers seek out the brand.
-Almost by definition, the people who go to the trouble of finding a brand on social media will be its most devoted, and thus most valuable, customers.
-As a group, these customers are a great asset: They will enthusiastically provide feedback to improve product development, management, and delivery; defend the brand against unjustified complaints; and be early adopters of and evangelists for new offerings.
+You don’t have to recruit new followers through flashy content; in fact, such tactics might backfire by attracting people who are not strongly attached to your brand.
+If you’re pursuing this option, favor organic growth, let customers seek out your brand.
+Almost by definition, the people who go to the trouble of finding a brand on social media will be its most devoted and valuable customers.
+As a group, these customers are a great asset: They will happily provide feedback to improve product development, management, and delivery.
+They will also defend the brand against unjustified complaints and be early adopters of and evangelists for new offerings.

 Data info credit: March–April 2017 issue (pp.108–115) of Harvard Business Review.